 Starting with nothing but a real desire to write for a living and ending with a career as an author takes a few years.
 It can take even longer if your writing isn’t strong to start with or you don’t have much free time to dedicate to your education.
 And it can happen much faster if you are already a strong writer and can afford to spend a year working really hard to make it happen.

-You Have To Stick To It
+You Have to Stick With It

 Your first book, maybe your first three or four books, may not do very well.
 Most new authors don’t have great success with their first book in self-publishing.
 It can be a real boost to your confidence to make even a few hundred dollars from your first book during that first month, but eventually you may realize that you aren’t going to make a living if the trend continues.
+But each book sells more of the books in your back catalog and draws in more readers who will follow you on Amazon or GoodReads, join your mailing list, follow you on social media, and buy your next book.
+If you are defeated by a failure or two, you may give up before your career even has a chance to get started.

 You’ll only stick with it if you are both committed to making it work over a longer period of time and also really love writing.
 If you don’t love writing, or if you can’t make a long term commitment to creating a career as an independent author, you probably shouldn’t waste your time.
 If you don’t give yourself a chance to succeed, you guarantee failure.

-Giving Yourself The Best Chance To Succeed As An Independent Author
+Giving Yourself the Best Chance to Succeed as an Independent Author

 We created Written Well to give self-published authors exactly that — the best chance.
-All the information is there.
+All the information is here.
 And to be honest, it’s available in other places, too.
 You can learn everything you need to know to be successful in self-publishing for free if you are willing to sift through websites, blogs, Youtube videos, and Reddit threads and sort out what works and what doesn’t.
 There will be some bad information, and lots of outdated advice that no longer works.
 But it can be done.
 You don’t need us; you can get there on your own.

-We created the site to put all the information you need in one place, organized in a simple and efficient way.
+So, why Written Well?
+Because we put all the information you need in one place, organized in a simple and efficient way.
 All of our advice is proven, current, and consistent.
 We also wanted to provide a place where authors could help each other.
 Maybe you’ll find some advice on our forums from someone who has already conquered a problem that you’re facing.
 You might even make some new friends.
-But most important is the encouragement, the positive attitude, seeing others succeed, that helps you push through the tough times and achieve your goals.
+But most important is the encouragement, the positive attitude, the seeing others working hard and succeeding, that helps you push through the tough times and achieve your goals.

+That positive reinforcement is huge.
+When things get tough, life is so much easier when you have people to talk to who are dealing with the same challenges.
+A forum filled with friendly people who want to help and a site full of information to answer your questions will give you the best possible chance to make it as an independent author.
 That’s why I started this article with an enthusiastic “Hell, yes!”
 Because staying focused and believing you can do it are vital to your success.
 Whether you join us or not, we want you to keep believing in yourself and keep doing the work and learning the craft.
-There has never been a better time to be a writer, and we’re rooting for you!
+There has never been a better time to be a writer, and if you want to become one, we’re rooting for you!